 sort:number- sorts results from lowest to highest ticket number.

-sort:ticket-priority- sorts based on individual ticket priority.
+sort:importance- sorts based on individual ticket importance.

 sort:updated- sorts by previously updated tickets